ghsaboias/chat-with-codebase/README.md

 1. Ensure you have run `get_codebase.py` and have an `output.txt` file containing your codebase.

-2. Run the chat script:
+2. Run the main script:

    ```
-   python chat_with_cache.py
+   python -m src.main
    ```

 3. Enter your questions or comments about the codebase when prompted.
 Type 'exit' to end the conversation.

 Claude AI will analyze the codebase and respond to your queries, providing insights and explanations based on the code contents.

-## File Descriptions
+## Project Structure

+- `src/`: Main source code directory
+  - `__init__.py`: Package initializer
+  - `claude_chat.py`: Handles interactions with the Claude API
+  - `conversation_history.py`: Manages the conversation history
+  - `main.py`: Main script to run the chat application
+- `utils/`: Utility scripts
+  - `__init__.py`: Package initializer
-- `get_codebase.py`: Script to extract and compile codebase contents into a single file.
+  - `get_codebase.py`: Script to extract and compile codebase contents
-- `chat_with_cache.py`: Script to interact with Claude AI about the codebase.
+- `tests/`: Directory for test files (currently empty)
+- `config.py`: Contains configuration variables
-- `requirements.txt`: List of Python package dependencies.
+- `requirements.txt`: List of Python package dependencies
-- `output.txt`: Generated file containing the compiled codebase contents (not included in repository).
+- `setup.py`: Setup script for the project
+- `README.md`: This file, containing project documentation

 ## Dependencies

 This project relies on several Python packages, including:

 - anthropic
-- beautifulsoup4
-- requests
 - pydantic
+- httpx
-- huggingface-hub
+- tqdm

 For a complete list of dependencies and their versions, refer to the `requirements.txt` file.

 ## Configuration

-- The `chat_with_cache.py` script uses the Claude 3 Sonnet model (`claude-3-5-sonnet-20240620`).
-You can modify the `MODEL_NAME` variable in the script to use a different model if desired.
+- The `config.py` file contains the `MODEL_NAME` variable, currently set to `"claude-3-5-sonnet-20240620"`.
+You can modify this to use a different Claude model if desired.
-- The script uses prompt caching to improve performance.
-This is configured with the `extra_headers` parameter in the API call.
+- The chat functionality uses prompt caching to improve performance.
+This is configured with the `extra_headers` parameter in the API call within the `ClaudeChat` class.

-## Troubleshooting

-- If you encounter issues reading the `output.txt` file, ensure it exists in the same directory as the `chat_with_cache.py` script.
-- Make sure your Anthropic API key is correctly set as an environment variable.
-- If you experience rate limiting or other API-related issues, check your Anthropic account status and API usage limits.

-## Contributing

-Contributions to this project are welcome!
-Please fork the repository, make your changes, and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.